On a Seldom Oversight in Fermi's Calculations: Seventy Years Later

-The rank of this matrix is only two due to Theorem~4 on p.~47 in \cite {GantmacherMat} and only two of those column vectors are linearly independent.
-But our second properly normalized unitary matrix is, obviously, nonsingular.
+The rank of this matrix is two due to Theorem~4 on p.~47 in \cite {GantmacherMat} and only two of those column vectors are linearly independent (see below for a direct verification).
+However, our second properly normalized unitary matrix is, as expected, nonsingular.
 It provides all four linearly independent column vectors.
 Thus, in an explicit matrix form,

-Here, the first two column eigenvectors correspond to the positive energy eigenvalues $E=E_{+}=R=\sqrt{c^{2}\boldsymbol{p} ^{2}+m^{2}c^{4}}$ (twice) with the projection of the spin on the third axis $ \pm 1/2,$ in the frame of reference when the particle is at rest, $ \boldsymbol{p}=\boldsymbol{0},$ respectively; whereas the normalized eigenvectors in the last two columns correspond to the negative energy eigenvalues $E=E_{-}=-R=-\sqrt{c^{2} \boldsymbol{p}^{2}+m^{2}c^{4}}$ (twice), once again with the projection of the spin on the third axis $\pm 1/2,$ when $\boldsymbol{p}=\boldsymbol{0},$ respectively.
+Here, the first two columns are the eigenvectors corresponding to the positive energy eigenvalues $E=E_{+}=R=\sqrt{c^{2}\boldsymbol{p} ^{2}+m^{2}c^{4}}$ (twice) with the projection of the spin on the third axis $ \pm 1/2,$ in the frame of reference when the particle is at rest, $ \boldsymbol{p}=\boldsymbol{0},$ respectively; whereas the normalized eigenvectors in the last two columns correspond to the negative energy eigenvalues $E=E_{-}=-R=-\sqrt{c^{2} \boldsymbol{p}^{2}+m^{2}c^{4}}$ (twice), once again with the projection of the spin on the third axis $\pm 1/2,$ when $\boldsymbol{p}=\boldsymbol{0},$ respectively.
 It's worth noting that the matrix manipulation above allows us to bypass a traditional evaluation of the $4\times 4$ determinant in (\ref {d9}), resulting into the factorization of the fourth order characteristic polynomial; say by utilizing the familiar formulas of Schur \cite{GantmacherMat}.
-(More details can be found in \cite{GorBarSus23})
+(More details can be found in \cite{GorBarSus23}.)